Universal Credit is a government benefit to help with your living costs. Read this Cashfloat article to find out what you could receive.

 Do Universal Credit housing payments only cover people who pay rent?

 No. Universal Credit can also cover people who pay mortgages.
-On top of this, payments can be made to people who have used a property to secure a loan of up to £200,000.
+On top of this, payments can be made to people who have used a property to secure an online loan of up to £200,000.
 However, there is a 9 month waiting period before people will be eligible for this support.

 Can I get Universal Credit with Income Support?